Who helps the leaders?

 - - How do we collectively build our trust and support with each other through this time?

-During our Level four lockdown, dialling into meetings from home offered a sneak peek into the private homes and lives of our peers.
+Our ongoing video calls from home offer a sneak peek into the private homes and lives of our peers.

-From spare rooms, to dining rooms, to kids, pets, spouses meandering past in the background, for better or worse here we were exposing more of who we are.
-There was a humanness and realness to this that we can all build on now.
+From spare rooms, to dining rooms, to kids, pets, spouses meandering past in the background, for better or worse here we are exposing more of who we are.
+There is a humanness and realness to this that we can all build on now.

 1 Creating Psychological Safety at Work (2020) Amy Edmondson Novartis Professor of Leadership and Management, Harvard Business School https://journals.aom.org/doi/abs/10.5465/256287